William A. Haseltine: COVID-19

-Haseltine opposes the strategy of waiting for "herd immunity."
+Haseltine opposed the strategy of waiting for "herd immunity" for COVID.
 Given that "with around 10% of the country that's become infected, 216,000 people have died, roughly"—as he noted in a television interview on October 14, 2020—achieving a 60%–70% infection rate would mean “two to six million Americans dead—not just this year but every year.”
-He concluded: "Herd immunity is another word for mass murder."

-He also warns about the risks that come with a fast-tracked vaccine and pleads for other solutions until a treatment or vaccine can be delivered safely.
+He also warned about the risks that come with a fast-tracked vaccine and pleads for other solutions until a treatment or vaccine can be delivered safely.
 On January 4, 2021, he advocated a role for a post-presidency Donald Trump as a vaccine advocate, since he had flipped from his earlier anti-vax position and fast-tracked vaccine development with Operation Warp Speed.

-He also is author of A Family Guide to Covid (June 30, 2020), a book developed to explain the coronavirus to young persons.
+He is also the author of multiple books on COVID-19, including A Family Guide to COVID (June 30, 2020), written to help young readers understand the coronavirus, as well as COVID Commentaries: A Chronicle of a Plague (2021), Variants!
+The Shape-Shifting Challenge of COVID-19 (2022), and the textbook series COVID, Crisis, and Recovery (2021) that examines the science, medicine, and public health responses to the pandemic".